-- The parking brake is set.
+• The parking brake is set

-- The gearshift is in P (Park).
+- The gearshift is in P (Park)

-- The ignition is off.
+- The ignition switch is in the off position

-- The driver and front passenger safety belts are unbuckled.
+- The driver and front passenger safety belts are unbuckled

 WARNING: While the design allows you to deactivate your Belt-Minder®, this system is designed to improve your chances of being safely belted and surviving an accident.
 We recommend you leave the Belt-Minder® system activated for yourself and others who may use the vehicle.
 To reduce the risk of injury, do not deactivate/activate the Belt-Minder® feature while driving the vehicle.